Click here for the home page

 41 to 54

 The greatest accomplishment of Claudius was the conquest of Britain.
 This was an overdue project, for Guiderius (Gwydr), king of the Britons since 12 A.D., had never paid tribute to Rome.
-Now that Spain and Dalmatia were quiet, Claudius could withdraw a legion from each, and then recruited another two.
-Four legions turned out to be just enough for the task.
+Now that Spain and Dalmatia were quiet, Claudius could withdraw a legion from each, and then recruited two more.
+Four legions and 20,000 auxiliaries from Gaul turned out to be just enough for the task.
 Crossing the English Channel in the spring of 43, they killed Guiderius at the battle of Portchester.
 Guiderius' brother, Arvirargus (Caratacus in some texts), promptly took the crown, but for him it was a losing battle.
 By August Claudius had arrived from the Continent, and he led the legions into Camulodunum (Colchester), the headquarters of Arvirargus' tribe, the Catuvellauni.
 In 44 one legion stayed behind in Camulodunum while the other three fanned out across England, in pursuit of Arvirargus, who had fled to Wales.
 Vespasian, the general commanding the 2nd (Augusta) Legion, had to fight the Durotriges and the Dumnonii in the southwest, a Druid stronghold, but the other tribes, glad to be free of Catuvellaunian rule, submitted to the Romans.
 By 47 Rome had all of southern England.

 For a brief time the Fosse Way, the military road built to link the camps at Exeter and Lincoln, served as the frontier of the province.
-It wasn't the frontier for long because Arvirargus recruited five tribes in Wales to support his anti-Roman cause, and in 47 he launched a guerilla war against both the Romans and the nearest pro-Roman tribe, the Cornovii.
+It wasn't the frontier for long because Arvirargus recruited five tribes in Wales to support his anti-Roman cause, and in 47 he launched a guerrilla war against both the Romans and the nearest pro-Roman tribe, the Cornovii.
 Arvirargus usually won when leading such raids, but he could not avoid a pitched battle forever.
 The big battle came in 50, as the Romans advanced their line to the Welsh border; it was a fierce struggle, but in the end Rome won the victory.
 Arvirargus escaped a second time, this time to the Brigantes.
 This tribe in northern England was not yet under Roman rule, but its wily queen, Cartimandua, knew that her future lay with Rome, so she handed over Arvirargus and his family to the Roman governor.

 Arvirargus persuaded Claudius to spare him in a speech that was both proud and eloquent; thus he and his family managed to live out their lives peacefully in Rome.
 Back in Britain the legions halted; their campsites at Lindum (Lincoln), Deva (Chester), Glevum (Gloucester) and Isca (Caerleon) became permanent bases for a generation.
 Wales, northern England and Scotland remained independent, while Londinium (London) became the provincial capital; the British royal family became puppet kings for the rest of the Roman era.(9)